Visual arts: Symbolism, expressionism and cubism

 Edvard Munch, a Norwegian artist, developed his symbolistic approach at the end of the 19th century, inspired by the French impressionist Manet.
 The Scream (1893), his most famous work, is widely interpreted as representing the universal anxiety of modern man.
 Partly as a result of Munch's influence, the German expressionist movement originated in Germany at the beginning of the 20th century as artists such as Ernst Kirschner and Erich Heckel began to distort reality for an emotional effect.

 In parallel, the style known as cubism developed in France as artists focused on the volume and space of sharp structures within a composition.
 Pablo Picasso and Georges Braque were the leading proponents of the movement.
 Objects are broken up, analyzed, and re-assembled in an abstracted form.
 By the 1920s, the style had developed into surrealism with Dali and Magritte.

 Printmaking

-Printmaking is creating, for artistic purposes, an image on a matrix that is then transferred to a two-dimensional (flat) surface by means of ink (or another form of pigmentation).
+Printmaking is creating, for artistic purposes, an image on a matrix that is then transferred to a two-dimensional (flat) surface by means of ink or other form of pigmentation.
 Except in the case of a monotype, the same matrix can be used to produce many examples of the print.

-Historically, the major techniques (also called media) involved are woodcut, line engraving, etching, lithography, and screen printing (serigraphy, silk screening) but there are many others, including modern digital techniques.
-Normally, the print is printed on paper, but other mediums range from cloth and vellum to more modern materials.
+Historically, the major techniques (also called media) involved are woodcut, line engraving, etching, lithography, and screen printing, (serigraphy, silk screening) and there are many others, including digital techniques.
+Normally, the print is printed on paper, but other mediums range from cloth and vellum, to more modern materials.